 - Prioritising your marketing for services and products that can be quickly turned into cash

 In uncertain times, your business can be exposed to risks that threaten its survival.
 You, therefore, need to develop appropriate risk management strategies for several scenarios.
 By having risk management strategies in place, you can reduce risks like:

 - Relying too much on a single supplier

 - Relying too much on a small number of significant customers

 - Relying too much on one type or source of finance

 Reviewing Your Business Costs

 If a company cannot control costs or if it passes increased costs onto customers, the company’s cash flow and profitability will become reduced.
 So, in uncertain times, you must review your cost structures so you can create savings.
 For example, you could potentially ask suppliers for discounts or change the delivery method in order for your business to reduce warehouse costs.
+Owners can even switch business energy supplier and try to get the best rates possible.
 It is also advisable to compare your cost structures to other businesses in your industry so you can identify areas of improvement.
 Although it is vital to cut costs in uncertain times, you do not want to be too aggressive in your cost-cutting, as that could be detrimental in the future.